Perfect Lemon Ricotta Cheesecake

 How to store leftovers:

-• Refrigerate: Leftovers will stay fresh in the fridge for up to three days in an airtight container.
+• Refrigerate: Leftovers will stay fresh in an airtight container in the fridge for up to 3 days.

-• Freezing: To keep it longer, I cut them into slices and wrap them individually in plastic before placing them in freezer bags.
-They will stay fresh for up to three months and I can take out just what I need.
+• Freezing: To keep them longer, I cut them into slices, wrap them individually in plastic, then place them in freezer bags.
+They will stay fresh for up to three months, and I can take out just what I need.

 • Defrost: Thaw overnight in the refrigerator for the best flavor.